DiegoRam/nodeBootcamp/README.md

 NodeBootcamp
 ============

-This is a simple project which show us a real application should look like.
+This is a simple project which show us how a real application should look like.

 # Installation